craftcms/docs/docs/commerce/1.x/docs/country-model.md

 A boolean, which determines if the state is required when this country is selected.

 ### cpEditUrl
-A url to edit this country in the control panel.
+A URL to edit this country in the Control Panel.